 The Allegheny County Housing Authority will inspect each contract unit before execution of the HAP contract.
-The Allegheny County Housing Authority will not enter into a HAP contract covering a unit until the unit fully complies with the HQS.
+The Allegheny County Housing Authority will not enter into a HAP contract covering a unit until the unit fully complies with the HQS or only fails non-life-threatening conditions..